 Left, Joshua Brown rushed for 99 yards on 14 carries to lead Catholic's ground game in the state finals.
 Top right, Catholic Head Coach Steve Matthews and sophomore lineman Bryn Tucker hug as the Irishmen celebrate a state championship Thursday night in Cookeville.
 Bottom right, MVPs Jack Sompayrac (offense) and Larry Liverman (defense) with Catholic's championship trophy.
-Area teams sweep in BlueCross Bowl Area teams went 4 for 4 in the BlueCross Bowl and TSSAA Division I state football championship games last week.
-In addition to Knoxville Catholic's 45-28 win over Beech in Class 5A, Greenback doubled the score on Cornersville 42-21 in Class 1A, Alcoa toppled Covington 31-20 in Class 3A and Maryville rolled past Cane Ridge 42-7 in Class 6A.
-In other games, Union City edged Tyner 27-21 in Class 2A and Greeneville walloped Springfield 54-13 in Class 4A.
-The three Division II state titles games were scheduled to be played Saturday to conclude the three-day event at Tennessee Tech in Cookeville.
-By Steve Williams Knoxville Catholic Coach Steve Matthews' pre-game keys for winning the TSSAA Class 5A state "use size" and "max posses- The Fighting Irish checked off both items in a convincing 45-28 win over previously unbeaten Beech Thursday night in the Blue Cross Bowl at Tucker Stadium in of the second, it was pretty much young men all year long." the Big Green's night. football championship were to four of its first half possessions huge touchdown from its defense. the Irish punt.
+By Steve Williams Knoxville Catholic Coach Steve Matthews' pre-game keys for winning the TSSAA Class 5A state "use size" and "max possessions."
+The Fighting Irish checked off both items in a convincing 45-28 win over previously unbeaten Beech Thursday night in the Blue Cross Bowl at Tucker Stadium in Cookeville. of the second, it was pretty much young men all year long." the Big Green's night. football championship were to four of its first half possessions huge touchdown from its defense. the Irish punt.
 "We had them outsized and Beech surely showed a lot of heart," said Matthews.
-"But our end of the first half and the start just been a joy to coach these MVP on offense, threw two touch- It was the second state title Catholic scored points on all for Catholic's 12 seniors, who ferred to Catholic for his senior were dubbed the "Dirty Dozen" and the first two times it had the this season.
+"But our It was the second state title were dubbed the "Dirty Dozen" and the first two times it had the this season.
 The big and physball in the second half plus got a ical Irishmen end up 12-3 with losses to a trio of powerhouses.
 Only until the closing minutes did They finished with a nine-game points was the defensive play of win streak.
 Beech, which is located in Hendersonville, goes out 14-1.

 Senior quarterback Jack the MVP on defense.